 What Happens During Hearing Assessments?

-Hearing tests can reveal a lot about hearing loss, including:
+Hearing tests or hearing assessments are considered to be the first step in addressing your hearing concerns.
+These diagnostics can reveal a lot about hearing loss, including:

 There are seven levels of hearing loss spanning from normal to profound.
 The severity of your hearing loss is determined based on what sounds you can and cannot hear in quiet and noisy environments.

-There are seven levels of hearing loss spanning from normal to profound.
-The severity of your hearing loss is Bone conduction tests and auditory brainstem response (ABR) tests bypass the middle ear and stimulate the inner ear directly.
-The patient’s responses (or lack of responses) to the signals delivered during these tests allow doctors to determine the type of hearing loss present.
+Bone conduction testing bypasses the middle ear and stimulates the inner ear directly.
+The patient’s responses (or lack of responses) to the signals delivered during this test allow the providers to determine the type of hearing loss present.

 Hearing loss usually affects a certain range of sounds that are either high or low in pitch.
 Patients with high-frequency hearing loss, the most common kind, struggle to hear treble sounds like women’s and children’s voices, birds chirping or the ringing sound from a doorbell, alarm clock or phone.
 Conversely, low-frequency hearing loss results in patients struggling to hear deep sounds like low-pitched men’s voices, thunder or instruments like basses, cellos or tubas.